Shawn Bell

-Shawn Bell is an American football coach and former quarterback who is currently the quarterbacks coach at Baylor University.
-He was previously was the head coach at multiple Texas high schools.
+Shawn Bell is an American football coach and former quarterback who is currently the quarterbacks coach at Houston.
+He has also been the head coach at multiple Texas high schools.

 Playing career

 High school

 Bell played high school football under his father at China Spring High School and finished his prep career with 8,437 passing yards.

 Baylor

 Bell enrolled at Baylor University in 2002.
 After enjoying a red shirt year, Bell served as the Bears’ quarterback from 2003 to 2006.

 Coaching career

 High school

 Bell began his coaching in 2007 at Stony Point High School where he coached the wide receivers.
 In 2008 he went to his high school alma mater and worked as an assistant under his father.
 In 2009 he got his first head coaching job when he worked as the head coach for Clifton High School.
 From 2010 to 2015 he served as the head coach for Magnolia West High School.
 There he led the Mustangs to the postseason every season and compiled a record of 44–27.
 In 2016 he went to Cedar Ridge High School where he compiled an 11–1 record.